Severe Thunderstorm Warning issued for Prince William, Stafford by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Prince William, Stafford by NWS

-Effective: 2021-08-26 13:25:00 EDT Expires: 2021-08-26 14:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-08-26 13:39:00 EDT Expires: 2021-08-26 14:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Prince William; Stafford The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Northeastern Stafford County in northern Virginia Southeastern Prince William County in northern Virginia * Until 215 PM EDT. * At 125 PM EDT, a severe thunderstorm was located just southwest of Quantico, and is nearly stationary.
+Target Area: Prince William; Stafford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM EDT FOR NORTHEASTERN STAFFORD AND SOUTHEASTERN PRINCE WILLIAM COUNTIES At 138 PM EDT, a severe thunderstorm was located near Quantico, and is nearly stationary.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
-Unsecured light objects may become projectiles. * Locations impacted include Quantico, Triangle, Cherry Hill, Widewater, Aquia and Arkendale.
+Unsecured light objects may become projectiles.
+Locations impacted include Quantico, Triangle, Cherry Hill, Widewater and Aquia.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0